Genders and Sexualities

 Washington University in St. Louis, 2017

-Jordan Victorian is a doctoral student from Baton Rouge, Louisiana and a graduate of McKinley Senior High.
-Now a Eugene Cota-Robles fellow, Victorian earned a BA at Washington University in St. Louis, where they were a Mellon Mays undergraduate fellow.
-There, Jordan completed a thesis exploring how non-monogamous people of color in St. Louis develop queer (or “quare”) theories, skills, and relationship infrastructures that allow them to practice non-monogamy and understand themselves outside of dominant notions of deviance.
+Jordan Victorian is a doctoral student interested in the possibilities of Black/feminist/queer/trans existence.
+Victorian earned a BA at Washington University in St. Louis, where they were a Mellon Mays undergraduate fellow.
+Their thesis explored how nonmonogamous people of color, primarily in St. Louis, develop intimate infrastructures that allow them to act and understand their desires beyond the dominant ideals of compulsory monogamy.
 Victorian is especially interested in black queer studies and black feminist analysis, with a focus on how racialized sexuality may be experienced as a complex site of pleasure, punishment, and political possibilities.
+Jordan’s current research connects research on black sexuality with that on consensual nonmonogamies (CNM) — specifically through interviews with black nonmonogamists as well as analysis of compulsory non/monogamy as a form of racial-sexual oppression.